rreusser/regl-gpu-lines/API.md

 ---

 ### Vertex attributes *(at least one required)*

+Attributes represent per-vertex data.
+This module internally decides how many times to pass each attribute—between one and four times and each time with a different offset, and depending on its required usage in computing various properties.

 #### `#pragma lines: attribute <dataType> <attributeName>`
 - `dataType`: one of `float`, `vec2`, `vec3`, `vec4`
 - `attributeName`: name of attribute provided to draw command

-Attributes represent per-vertex data.
-This module internally decides how many times to pass each attribute—between one and four times—each time with a different offset, and depending on its required usage in computing various properties.

 #### Example